Broadway Bomb: Participants and Winners

-Women's 1st Place: Mandy Bilbao

 Police action and arrests

 Since 2012, the race has been formally outlawed and actively obstructed by the NYPD.

 2012

 Ian Nichols was served with an Injunction and the race was declared unlawful.
 A major police presence prevented the competitors from massing at the start line.
 Orange crowd control nets were deployed at intersections along Broadway to trap and divert riders from the main route.
 Police vehicles and scooters were used as barriers.

 Despite the significant deployment by the NYPD, only a handful of arrests were made.

 2013

 As in the previous year, police deployed orange nets to trap and obstruct participants.
 Among the police forces arrayed at the starting line were a number of NYPD mounted police.

 Police officers near the starting line distributed leaflets to riders, describing the legal consequences of participation.

 News outlets reported that up to 38 arrests and summonses were issued to individuals, with some of those detained as young as thirteen.
 Arrests along the route were concentrated at the starting line, around 105th St and at Columbus Circle.

 There was at least one claim of assault against a participant by NYPD officers, and one report of a rider being Tasered.